Museum Scavenger Hunts in Connecticut

 • Like Yankee Doodle, what ingredient did an artist use to help feathery trees stand tall?
 Answer: A work by Picabia includes macaroni as an ingredient.

-This game is guaranteed to get groups working together, having fun, and bonding.
+This Yale murder mystery game is guaranteed to get your groups working together, having fun, and bonding.

-A Kids Edition for kids ages 7 and up is also available, perfect for exposing young minds on a school field trip to the wide range of art across countries and cultures.
+A Kids Edition for kids ages 7 and up challenges adults and kids to work together.
+It’s perfect for exposing young minds on a school field trip to the wide range of art.
 The emphasis is on fun, curiosity, and cooperation.

 The Yale Museum of Natural Hysteria Scavenger Hunt